jroivas/cnnla/README.md

 Output would be `6`.

-One can reset collection at any time with `ground` operator:
+One can reset block at any time with `ground` operator:

     1 -> average
     6 -> average